WNJR (FM): Station history

-Washington & Jefferson's first student radio station, WAJC-AM, began broadcasting October 8, 1961, from the second floor of the music building.
+Washington & Jefferson's first student radio station, WAJC-AM, began broadcasting on October 8, 1961, from the second floor of the music building.
 The next year, the station received $200 in funding from the Student Council and upgraded its transmitter, but the signal could only be heard in Hays Hall, Mellon Hall, Upperclassmen Dorm, and many fraternity houses.
 In 1971, the college secured a license to broadcast as WJCR at 88.3 FM, upgraded to a 10-watt transmitter, and moved to the Old Gym.
 By the mid-1980s, the station's operations had deteriorated to the point where it no longer produced a transmission.
-New Federal Communications Commission regulations forced the station to upgrade to a signal strength of at least 100 watts in order to keep a non-commercial license.
+New Federal Communications Commission regulations forced the station to upgrade to a signal strength of at least 100 watts to keep a non-commercial license.
 Unable to convince the college administrators to upgrade the transmitter, in 1989, a newly refurbished WXJX station was broadcasting at 92.1 FM from a new on-air studio and production booth, using the same 10-watt transmitter which was substantially repaired.
 For the first time, the signal could be heard beyond the campus, reaching as far as the Franklin Mall and the Washington Mall.

 In early 2000, the current studio was installed in The Commons and in 2003 a 1500-watt transmitter was installed at the Washington Trust Building, reaching roughly 30 miles in all directions.
 A change to a new classic rock format and a Simian automated playout system enabled 24-hour broadcasting for the first time.
 At the same time, the station hired a full-time manager, changed its call sign to WNJR and the frequency to 91.7 MHz.
 Around 2007, ultimate control of the station was shifted to a member of the faculty, Anthony Fleury, and the role of station manager reverted to student control.
 In 2007, new MegaSeg automation software aided a format shift to freeform music and the station joined the Pacifica Radio Network.

 WNJR has been listed as silent in the FCC database since October 30, 2018.
-It returned to the air October 15, 2019.
+It returned to the air on October 15, 2019.